-When referencing any of the return to work policies, it is important to recognize the responsibilities of the employer and worker within the context of the complete return to work process.
+When referencing any of the return to work policies (RE-01 to RE-13), it is important to recognize the responsibilities of the employer and worker within the context of the complete return to work process.
 Therefore, the whole return to work model must be considered in its entirety and not only the specific guidelines under an individual policy.